In California law, homicide is the killing of another human being while murder is an unlawful homicide with malice aforethought.

 - 25 years to life in prison for all other first-degree murders, and

-- 15 year to life in prison for second-degree murder.[9]
+- 15 years to life in prison for second-degree murder.9

 - 25 years to life, or the death sentence, for first-degree felony murders, and

-- 15 years to life for second-degree felony murders.[10]
+- 15 years to life for second-degree felony murders.10

 In addition to the various types of murder, homicide also includes manslaughter.
 Manslaughter is the unlawful killing of another human being without malice aforethought.

-There are two types of manslaughter, depending on whether you intended to kill the victim:
+As discussed below, there are two types of manslaughter in California, depending on whether you intended to kill the victim:

 Voluntary manslaughter is the intentional, unlawful killing of someone without malice aforethought.
 Also called “heat of the moment” manslaughter, it happens when you form the intent to kill in the instant before you act on it.

-Because there is no malice aforethought, voluntary manslaughter carries lower penalties for a conviction.
-In California, it carries from 3 to 11 years in prison.[11]
+Because there is no malice aforethought, voluntary manslaughter carries lower penalties for a conviction: Three to 11 years in California State Prison.11

 Involuntary manslaughter is the unintentional, unlawful killing of someone through criminal negligence or a reckless disregard for human life.